KPackratt2k/S-ENC-YUV/README.md

 # S-ENC-YUV
 A YPbPr mod kit for the first generation SNES and Super Famicom consoles utilizing the BA6592F and S-ENC (a.k.a.
 BA6594F) video encoder chips.

+**NOTICE:** This mod has been abandoned for a variety of reasons.
+Due to the video encoder's color difference pins outputting in the YIQ (for NTSC) or YUV (for PAL) colorspace, there are inaccurate colors when using this mod.
+In addition, I've experienced noise in the Luma channel on the console I've tested this with and have been unable to elimiate it entirely.
+If you're looking to use an SNES console on an SDTV or PVM with YPbPr inputs, I would recommend using an RGB SCART cable and an external RGB-to-YPbPr transcoder instead.
+If you choose to perform this mod to your console, understand its drawbacks and perform at your own risk.

 **IMPORTANT:** This mod is compatible with early SNES and Super Famicom console revisions (serial number beginning with UN272 or less) only.
 Later SNES and Super Famicom consoles which utilize the S-RGB encoder lack the Pb and Pr outputs necessary for this mod, therefore this mod will not work on later consoles.

 Compatible revisions: